theopensource-community/website/README.md

 ## Feedback and Support

-If you have any feedback, please reach out to us at <a href="mailto:contact@theopensource.community">contact at theopensource.community</a>.
-For support, email <a href="mailto:contact@theopensource.community">contact at theopensource.community</a> or via the [forum](/discussions/categories/general).
+If you have any feedback, or are in need of support, please reach out to us at <a href="mailto:contact@theopensource.community">contact at theopensource.community</a>.
+Support may also be found via the [forum](/discussions/categories/general).